yutannihilation/string2path/cran-comments.md

 ## Test environments

 * local Ubuntu Linux install: release
-* GitHub Actions CI (Windows, macOS, Linux): release and devel
+* GitHub Actions CI (Windows, macOS, Linux): release and devel, ucrt-devel
 * win-builder: devel
+* R Mac builder

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 2 note

-* This is a maintenance release in response to the request to fix the build failures on CRAN.
-I sincerely apologize for the trouble.
+* This is a maintenance release to improve configure scripts to detect the Rust installation, and handle the case when it's not available.
-* This release contains these fixes:
-    - macOS: Now the configure script detects if the external command (i.e.
-        `cargo`) is available.
-If not, it downloads the necessary setups.
-    - M1 mac: src/Makevars now correctly sets PATH so that `rustc` command can be found.
-    - Add "GNU make" to SystemRequirements because the src/Makevars uses a GNU make extension.
-* I would like to request to exclude Solaris from the build targets because Solaris is not a supported platform by Rust.
-This should be in line with the treatments of other CRAN packages that use Rust; gifski, baseflow, and salso are not built on Solaris.
-I'm sorry that I didn't write this in the first submission.
-* The build error on r-devel-windows-x86_64-gcc10-UCRT should be solved when the dependency package (i.e., tibble) become available.
+* Regarding the current CRAN check results,
+      - The ERROR on r-devel-windows-x86_64-gcc10-UCRT ("curl: (60) SSL
+        certificate problem") might indicate something is wrong with the curl installation on the CRAN machine.
+But, this version switches to use the standard R function `download.file()` instead of curl, so hopefully the error will disappear.
+      - On some platform, it NOTEs that "All declared Imports should be used" about tibble package.
+However, tibble is surely used in the Rust code so I believe these NOTEs are false-positive and can be ignored.
 * There's no reverse dependency.